-BIOTECHNOLOGY CONCENTRATION LIBERAL ARTS • A.A.
-DEGREE

-Program Advisor: Frank Schickor, 413-236-4575
+liberal arts • a.a. degree Program Advisor: Gina Foley, 413-236-4522

 Biotechnology is an expanding field which blends life sciences and engineering.
 It is a well-established yet, at the same time, fast developing and diverse field.
 The biotechnology concentration offers skills and knowledge in medical, agricultural, environmental and chemical biotechnology, providing a strong foundation in subject matter, applications and methodology of the field.
 The curriculum prepares for employment as well as transfer into baccalaureate programs.